Large Language Models Hallucination: A Comprehensive Survey: Hallucination Detection

-\textbf{Supervised-based Approaches.} Shelmanov et al. \cite{shelmanov2025head} proposed pre-trained uncertainty quantification heads to predict claim-level hallucination by leveraging attention maps and token probability features within the LLM.
+More recent work improves upon this idea by learning to model token-level uncertainty from internal representations rather than relying only on raw probability values.
+Instead of treating all tokens equally, these methods train auxiliary models to identify which token-level signals, such as hidden states or probability distributions, are most indicative of hallucination.
+Shelmanov et al. \cite{shelmanov2025head} proposed pre-trained uncertainty quantification heads to predict claim-level hallucination by leveraging attention maps and token probability features within the LLM.
 These transformer-based heads are trained on annotated hallucination data, which outperformed both classical unsupervised and prior supervised uncertainty methods, with strong generalization across domains and languages.
 Similarly, Niu et al. \cite{niu2025robust} proposed a multiple instance learning framework for hallucination detection that adaptively selects salient token embeddings that are most indicative of factual inaccuracy.
 The selection is guided by uncertainty metrics such as token-level and sentence-level entropy.
 By combining these uncertainty features with deep representation learning, this framework achieved robust and generalizable hallucination detection, outperforming prior supervised and unsupervised uncertainty-based methods.
+HaluNet \cite{tong2025halunet} detected hallucinations using internal uncertainty signals extracted in a single forward pass.
+It combines token log-likelihoods (confidence), entropy (distributional uncertainty), and hidden-state embeddings (semantic uncertainty) through a lightweight multi-branch neural architecture.
+These uncertainty signals are fused with attention-based weighting to learn how different types of uncertainty correlate with hallucination.
+Unlike self-consistency methods, it does not require multiple generations, making it efficient and suitable for real-time QA systems.

+\textbf{Semantic-based Approaches.} Farquhar et al. \cite{farquhar2024detecting} proposed a semantic entropy measure to detect hallucinatory content.
+Semantic entropy is computed over the sentence's meaning rather than relying on the words' distribution.
+This technique first generates multiple responses to the same prompt.
+These responses are then clustered based on semantic similarity.
+Moreover, entropy is computed across these semantic clusters.
+A high semantic entropy indicates that the model’s answers vary in meaning, indicating a high likelihood of hallucination, while a low semantic entropy suggests a consistent meaning across generations, which means greater reliability.